-This rating will appear besides the previously mentioned ones.
-So you can have a N95/OV mask or a P100/OV mask or any other combination.
-This type has a filter with granulated charcoal that protects you from solvents such as acetone, xylene, mineral spirits and others.
+This rating will appear beside the previously mentioned ones.
+So you can have an N95/OV mask or a P100/OV mask or any other combination.
+This type has a filter with granulated charcoal that protects you from solvents such as acetone, xylene, mineral spirits, and others.
 These substances produce strong vapors that can give you a headache or put your health in danger.

 Types of Masks

-So we saw the ratings, now let’s take a look at the most common types of dusts masks:
+So we saw the ratings, now let’s take a look at the most common types of dust masks:

 - Nuisance Masks

 These are the most basic and cheapest masks, and they are not approved by NIOSH (the National Institute for Occupational Safety and Health).
 They are used for basic household activities, grass clipping or by some medical staff, but they don’t provide any protection.
 This mask is definitely NOT suited for dangerous chemicals or vapors!

 They offer protection against a variety of particles and substances, except for lead paint, asbestos or mold.
 They can be used for woodworking, carpentry, cleaning, and various other activities, and they are also cheap and lightweight.
 The Protect Life N95 Dust Masks are NIOSH approved and provide great protection at an affordable price!